Smil3z/Smil3z/README.md

  ## My name is Stephon and welcome to my GitHub!

 ### A bit about me:
-Just a computer nerd turned Full Stack Developer, I started my journey after my sophmore year of college persuing computer science not knowing what to do with my life.
-After consideration ive decided to learn coding at [Prime Digital Academy](https://primeacademy.io) and lone behold i became a Full Stack Developer!
+Just a computer nerd turned Full Stack Engineer, I started my journey after my sophmore year of college persuing computer science not knowing what to do with my life.
+After consideration ive decided to learn coding at [Prime Digital Academy](https://primeacademy.io) and lone behold I became a Full Stack Engineer!

 ### :calling: You can reach me at: